danbider/danbider.github.io/content/publication/litpose/index.md

 abstract: bla

 # Summary.
 An optional shortened abstract.
-summary: an efficient semi-supervised pose estimation library that uses physically-informed inductive biases to improve generalization with fewer labels.
-Combines deep ensembles with state-space models for a more robust spatio-temporal consistency.
-Efficient software that builds on PyTorch Lightning and NVIDIA DALI.
+summary: Introduces a semi-supervised approach to pose estimation, using physically-informed inductive biases to improve generalization with fewer labels.
+Poses are further refined by combining deep ensembles with state-space models.
+Open-sourcing a deep learning system that is optimized for efficiency, building on PyTorch Lightning and NVIDIA DALI.

 tags: []